Keryn K. Lian | BSc (Tongji), MSc (Calgary), PhD (Toronto)

 Research Group: Flexible Energy & Electronics (FEE) Laboratory

 Short bio: Keryn Lian is Professor and the Director of Flexible Electronics and Energy Lab at the Department of Materials Science and Engineering, University of Toronto.
-She graduated in polymer Materials Engineering from Shanghai Tongji University, obtained her M.Sc in Electrochemistry from University of Calgary, and PhD in Materials Science from University of Toronto.
+She graduated in polymer Materials Engineering from Shanghai Tongji University, obtained her M.Sc in Electrochemistry from the University of Calgary, and PhD in Materials Science from the University of Toronto.
 Professor Lian’s research interest is on novel materials to enable light‐weight, thin, and flexible solid energy storage and electronic technologies.
-Her group has been developing advanced biomass carbon materials, pseudocapacitive materials to modify carbon electrodes, high performance proton‐conducting, hydroxide ion‐conducting neutral‐salt and ionic liquid conducting polymer electrolytes as well as their applications in supercapacitors and other flexible electronics and devices.
+Her group has been developing advanced biomass carbon materials, pseudocapacitive materials to modify carbon electrodes, high-performance proton‐conducting, hydroxide ion‐conducting neutral‐salt and ionic liquid conducting polymer electrolytes as well as their applications in supercapacitors and other flexible electronics and devices.

 Prior to UofT, Dr. Lian was a distinguished member of the technical staff and Manager at Motorola Labs, where she conducted and led research in energy storage, RF‐Micro-Electro-Mechanical Systems (MEMS), microfluidics with advanced printed wiring board (PWB) technologies.
 She has published over 115 papers in refereed journals and conference proceedings and holds 35 US patents.
 She is an editorial board member of ACS Applied Energy Materials, a member of the Education Committee of the Electrochemical Society (ECS) and a board member of the International Academy of Electrochemical Energy Science (IAOEES).

 Related News & Features